 Email: privacy@dpc.wa.gov.au

-Show moreResources on the requirements of the PRIS Act will be developed by the Information Commissioner following the establishment of the Office on 1 July 2025.
+Show moreResources on the requirements of the PRIS Act are being developed by the Information Commissioner following the establishment of the Office on 1 July 2025.

-The currently available resources about the PRIS legislation include:
+Published resources from the OIC about the PRIS legislation include:

 The second reading speech and the explanatory memorandum for the Privacy and Responsible Information Sharing Bill 2024 and the Information Commissioner Bill 2024 can be accessed through the WA Parliament website at the following links: